3400-17/Bootstrap-Theme/labs/lab3.md

 ### Hardware

-We first plug the radio into the Arduinos using the special printed circuit boards.
-The radio is wired into the 3.3V pin on the Arduino.
-We do the same circuit set up for both Arduinos, as one of them will simulate the robot, and one of them will simulate the base station.
+We first plugged the radio into the Arduinos using the special PCBs.
+The radio is wired into the 3.3V pin on the Arduino, or through a 3.3V supply if the Arduino is a knockoff.
+We do the same circuit set up for both Arduinos, as one of them will simulate the robot, and the other  simulate the base station.

 ![Radio circuit](https://snag.gy/Rs1Zdq.jpg)